API documentation General

 You get two API keys (production / sandbox), make sure to use the correct one.

-If the request response is code 401 Unauthorized
+If the request response is code 401 Unauthorized, you did not provide the correct key.

 The production API key is only provided once integration and testing has been completed successfully.